PrefectHQ/prefect/docs/cloud/users/sso.md

 ![Opening the Identity Provider Configuration dashboard.](/img/ui/cloud-sso-dashboard.png)

-Once you complete SSO configuration your users will be required to authenticate via your identity provider when accessing organization resources, giving you full control over application access.
+Once you complete SSO configuration your users will be required to authenticate via your identity provider when accessing account resources, giving you full control over application access.

 ## Directory sync

-**Directory sync** automatically provisions and de-provisions users for your organization.
+**Directory sync** automatically provisions and de-provisions users for your account.

 Provisioned users are given basic “Member” roles and will have access to any resources that role entails.